sapper-trle/TR42PRJ/README.md

 Only geometry and doors will be extracted to the .prj.

+Opacity (the kind you cannot pass through) setting will also be extracted.
+But in some cases of Opacity between stacked rooms some sectors may be incorrectly set and display incorrectly.
+Clicking "Draw Doors" in NGLE will fix those sectors.

 If you load a TR2PRJ project created from the same .TR4 then you have the option to import the textures and/or light info from that project.